-I worked at Activision full-time (More than 3 years)
+I have been working at Activision full-time (More than a year)

 I applied online.
 The process took 3+ months.
 I interviewed at Activision (Dublin, Co.
 Dublin) in June 2011.